Articulation with the fingers: playing cuts and strikes on the ocarina

 Playing descending cuts

-Cuts can also be performed on descending note transitions, and doing so is just a matter of playing a cut with one finger, while lowering another one.
-The only cravat being that the fingering used to play the cut must result in a higher pitch than the final fingered note.
-In some cases this may require cutting multiple fingers at once.
+Cuts can also be performed on descending note transitions, and doing so is just a matter of playing a cut with one finger while lowering another one.
+The only caveat is that the fingering used to play the cut must result in a higher pitch than the final fingered note.
+In some cases, this may require cutting multiple fingers at once.

 Fingered articulations in practice

-In order for fingered articulations to work properly the following points must be obeyed:
+For fingered articulations to work correctly, the following points must be obeyed:

-- they should be as brief as your ability allows, and;
+- They should be as brief as your ability allows.

-- they should be exactly on the beat.
+- They should be precisely on the beat.

-But used appropriately they do have a lot of value:
+These factors could seam rather limiting, but used appropriately, they do have a lot of value:

-- They respond faster than tongued articulations, which is helpful when playing at very high tempo.
+- Fingered articulations respond faster than tongued articulations, which is helpful when playing at a very high tempo.

-Cuts and strikes would cancel each other out if you did them at exactly the same time, but they can be combined sequentially.
-In such cases it is common to alternate cuts and strikes as it is less tiring to spread the effort between different fingers and, preferably, different hands.
+Cuts and strikes would cancel each other out if you did them at the same time, but they can be combined sequentially.
+In such cases, it is common to alternate cuts and strikes, as it is less tiring to spread the effort between different fingers and, preferably, different hands.

 Most of the cuts in this example can be played with the left index or middle finger, and the B flat and high C cuts can be played using the left thumb.
 Note that this tune would more often be played in D, and the transposition here would sound at the original pitch if you used a D ocarina, treating it as a transposing instrument.